OstapHEP/pidcalib/README.md

+# pidcalib

-# pidcalib : The efficient processing of LHCb/PidCalib PID calibration data  using [ostap] project
+The efficient processing of LHCb/PidCalib PID calibration data  using [ostap] project Actually it is just a tiny wrapper over
-Actually it is just a tiny wrapper over [pidgen2] package by Antom Polurktov
+    [pidgen2] package by Antom Poluektov @apoluekt and [pidlicab2] package by Daniel Chervenkov @dcervenkov

 ## Dependencies

 - _mandatory_: [ostap]
 - _mandatory_: [pidgen2]
-- _mandatory_: [pidcalib22]
+- _mandatory_: [pidcalib2]

 ## PidGen